If Graduating is Important to You, You May Want to Take a Peek at This

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Armstrong State University about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Armstrong State University we would expect an overall graduation rate of 44.6%.
-With an actual rate that is 14.2% lower than expected, Armstrong State University is among the worst performing schools nationally when it comes to graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Armstrong State University we would expect an overall graduation rate of 44.5%.
+However, students are graduating at a rate that is 12.0% lower than that.
+Therefore, Armstrong State University is performing below average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.